Public universities in USA

 2. University of California, Los Angeles (UCLA)

-UCLA is consistently placed among the top public universities and is reported as No. 2 public for 2026.
+UCLA is reported as No. 2 among public universities for 2026.

 Undergraduate Duration: 4 years